Search

 Adjust Your Driving to the Conditions

-Braking and accelerating could be done smoothly and gradually in winter weather.
+Braking and accelerating can be done smoothly and gradually in winter weather.
 Sudden movements can cause your truck to skid, especially on icy roads.
 Remember that bridges, overpasses, and shaded areas may freeze faster than other road parts.

 Be Prepared for Emergencies